box/box-typescript-sdk-gen/docs/users.md

 this will be the service account that belongs to the application by default.

-Use the &#x60;As-User&#x60; header to change who this API call is made on behalf of.
+Use the `As-User` header to change who this API call is made on behalf of.

 This operation is performed by calling function `getUserMe`.